robertpiira/ingrid/README.markdown

     | +-------------------------------------+ |
     +-----------------------------------------+

-…and once the breakpoint for `.m_*` prefixed classnames kicks in  for above narrow screens — the layout will reflow into two horizontally stacked columns.
+…and once the breakpoint for `.m_*` prefixed classnames kick in  for above narrow screens — the layout will reflow into two horizontally stacked columns.

     +-------------------[c]-------------------+
     | +-----------------+ +-----------------+ |